Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 # Reference Integration: ExecLine Conferencing

 Complex conferencing workflows allow you to communicate with multiple end users on demand.
-Advanced conference workflows can be integrated to work with third party apps, web services and APIs. using modern CPaaS, you can design and develop unique conferencing apps that provide your callers a fluent conferencing experience.
+Advanced conference workflows can be integrated to work with third party apps, web services and APIs.
+Using modern CPaaS, you can design and develop unique conferencing apps that provide your callers a stellar conferencing experience.

 In this tutorial we will be looking at an advanced reference integration of a conferencing line for a small business owner.